Rachel Ward Flaunts Fantastic Figure In Plunging Corset Top & Red Faux Leather Pants

 The social media sensation graciously responded to some of the comments.

-As fans are aware, this is not the first time that Rachel has shown off her amazing assets on social media.
+As fans are aware, this is far from the first time that Rachel has shown off her amazing assets on social media.
 In fact, she has a tendency to post pictures that show her wearing revealing outfits.

 For instance, earlier this week she uploaded four photos, in which she wore a plunging strapless red mini dress manufactured by the company Misspap that clung to her fit physique.
 That post has been liked over 16,000 times since it was shared.